Almightyluccas/SoleVault/README.md

 **WORK IN PROGRESS**
+(for learning purposes only)

 SoleVault is a full-stack e-commerce website dedicated to the sale of shoes.
 The project utilizes a vanilla PHP backend with the MVC architecture and leverages Apache as the web server.
 MySQL is employed for efficient database management.
 On the frontend, JavaScript, CSS, and Bootstrap are used to enhance the user interface and deliver an engaging experience.
 Additionally, AJAX calls are incorporated, for example in the Cart feature, allowing real-time updates to the UI without the need for page refreshes.

 ## Features

 - Browse and search for a wide range of shoes.
-- Add items to the shopping cart.
+- Add items to the shopping cart. (for demonstration purposes only)
 - View and modify the shopping cart.
 - Proceed to the checkout process.
 - Manage user accounts and login/logout functionality.